Mario-Florio/rock-paper-scissors/README.md

 # rock-paper-scissors

-rock-paper-scissors is a program which will allow the user to play rock/paper/scissors against a computer, on the console of the developer tools.
+rock-paper-scissors is a program which will allow the user to play rock/paper/scissors against a computer.

 Once entering the webpage, the user will recieve a prompt asking them to choose between rock, paper, and scissors.
 This input will be assigned to the user or "Player".